Drug & Alcohol Rehab in the Isle of Man & near the Isle of Man

 This will avoid the risk of dangerous symptoms of withdrawal, like seizures, Delirium Tremens, and alcohol withdrawal syndrome.

-The Physical & Psychological Addiction Treatments on Offer at Rehab in the Isle of Man
+The Physical & Psychological Addiction Treatments Available at Drug & Alcohol Rehab in the Isle of Man

-Going into a bit more detail as to the treatments offered at rehab often puts peoples’ minds at rest as to what’s coming up.
+Going into a bit more detail as to the treatments offered at drug and alcohol rehab often puts peoples’ minds at rest as to what’s coming up.

-• Cognitive behavioral therapy and/or dialectical behaviour therapy.
+- Cognitive behavioural therapy and/or dialectical behaviour therapy.
 The cognitive is where a therapist will guide you to understand how thoughts and thought patterns change your behaviours and how to alter both.
-Dialectical behavioural therapy is for people who struggle to manage their emotions which is important to approach during recovery.
+Dialectical behavioural therapy is for people who struggle to manage their emotions, which is important to approach during drug and alcohol recovery.

-• Counselling is offered to bring about deep self-awareness as well as nurture a space of self-compassion.
-During these sessions, you’ll start to understand the resources you have to heal yourself and how to direct your future.
+- Counselling is offered to bring about deep self-awareness as well as nurture a space of self-compassion.
+During these sessions, you’ll start to understand the resources you have to heal yourself and how to direct your future away from drug or alcohol abuse.

-• Holistic therapies provide relaxed spaces and activities to learn and connect to the body physically and emotionally.
+- Holistic therapies provide relaxed spaces and activities within a drug and alcohol rehab to learn and connect to the body physically and emotionally.
 You might try yoga, mindfulness, art therapy, reiki, ear acupuncture, drama therapy and equine therapy.

-• Lots of families begin family therapy whether in-person or through online sessions.
+- Lots of families begin family therapy during drug and alcohol rehab recovery, whether that is in-person or through online sessions.
 This is especially useful when relationships have broken down as a result of the behaviours linked to drug and alcohol use.

-• Acceptance and Commitment Therapy works by focusing on accepting life as it comes with the help of mindfulness.
+- Acceptance and Commitment Therapy works by focusing on accepting life as it comes with the help of mindfulness, encouraging conscious engagement with drug and alcohol rehab treatment.

-• Eye Movement Desensitization and Reprocessing involves using side-to-side eye movements along with talk therapy in a structured format.
+- Eye Movement Desensitization and Reprocessing (EMDR) involves using side-to-side eye movements along with talk therapy in a structured format, aiding in recovery from drug and alcohol addiction through sensory reinforcement.

-• Family Therapy helps couples, children, and extended family members learn to communicate better and work through problems.
+- Family Therapy helps couples, children, and extended family members learn to communicate better and work through problems, providing patients with a firm support network for recovery after they leave drug and alcohol rehab in the Isle of Wight.

-• Group Therapy & group psychotherapy happens in a group setting, so you and others can benefit from each other’s mutual support.
+- Group Therapy & group psychotherapy happen in group settings, so you and other patients in a drug and alcohol rehab in the Isle of Wight can benefit from each other’s mutual support and experiences.

-• Brief interventions identify current and potential future problems with substance use, and motivate people to make changes.
+- Brief interventions identify current and potential future problems with drug and alcohol use, precisely addressing specific problem’s on a person’s rehab journey and motivating them to make necessary changes.

-• Codependency therapy seeks to develop an understanding of why codependent relationships and behaviours happen, and prevent them in the future.
+- Codependency therapy seeks to develop an understanding of why co-dependent relationships and behaviours happen, how they tend to intersect with addictive behaviours, and ultimately to prevent them in the future.

-• Motivational Enhancement Therapy & motivational therapy focuses on why change is necessary to give people stronger resolve.
+- Motivational Enhancement Therapy (MET) focuses on why change is necessary to give people stronger resolve to leave drug and alcohol addiction behind for good.

 Experience any and all of these treatments at a first-rate drug and alcohol rehab in the Isle of Man by contacting us on 0800 088 66 86

-If you or the person you love has an addiction as well as a mental health condition, you might be wondering whether rehab is suitable.
+If you or the person you love has an addiction as well as a mental health condition, you might be wondering whether drug and alcohol rehab is suitable.

 This is one of the reasons it’s so popular in treatment clinics.